Why do core banking replacements average 3.5 years and 250% budget overruns?

 - Audit-ready traceability: Every regulatory requirement has a documented chain: regulation description, mapped business requirement, implementation components (code, database, API, events), and test cases.
 This is gold for external auditors.

-The result is that compliance gaps are surfaced early, during design review, not during parallel-run testing 18 months into the project.
+The upshot?
+Compliance gaps surface early, during design review, not during parallel-run testing 18 months into the project when fixing them costs ten times as much.
 Regulatory changes propagate immediately through the entire specification.
-Teams work from a single source of truth, eliminating the coordination overhead that causes rework.
+And because teams finally work from a single source of truth (I can't overstate how rare that is in banking IT), the coordination overhead that causes rework simply disappears.

 What outcomes can banks expect from regulation-to-code traceability?

 Complete regulatory coverage means no compliance surprises at audit gates.
-When your external regulators review your system design or test results, they see documented traceability proving that every requirement has been addressed.
+When external regulators review your system design or test results, they see documented traceability proving every requirement's been addressed.
+I've sat in rooms where the auditor asked "show me where Basel III section 4.2 is implemented" and the team spent three days finding the answer.
+That shouldn't happen.

-Parallel-run time reduction comes from confidence that the new system correctly implements all regulatory requirements.
-Instead of running both systems for 12 months to validate functional equivalence, banks with documented traceability can reduce parallel-run to 3-6 months because auditors can verify compliance through the traceability chain rather than demanding empirical proof from months of operational data.
+Parallel-run time reduction comes from confidence, plain and simple.
+Instead of running both systems for 12 months to validate functional equivalence, banks with documented traceability can reduce parallel-run to 3 to 6 months.
+Why?
+Because auditors can verify compliance through the traceability chain rather than demanding empirical proof from months of operational data.
+That's real money saved: every month of parallel-run is millions in infrastructure and staffing.

 Zions Bancorporation, $90 billion regional bank: Zions Bancorporation, operating across 11 U.S. states with $90 billion in assets, undertook one of the most ambitious core banking replacements in recent history.
 Their leadership evaluated traditional U.S. core banking vendors in 2012 and concluded that none offered technology modern enough for their needs.
 They selected TCS BaNCS and launched a phased, decade-long transformation.
 (Source: American Banker)